hatori-r/fleamarket_sample_77_c/README.md

 |password|string|null: false|
 ### Association
 - has_many :items, dependent: :destroy
-- has_one :profiles, dependent: :destroy
+- has_one :profile, dependent: :destroy
-- has_one :send_addresses, dependent: :destroy
+- has_one :send_address, dependent: :destroy

 ## Profilesテーブル
 |Column|Type|Options|